Conformal boundary conditions, loop gravity and the continuum: Boundary CFT over the Ashtekar -- Lewandowski vacuum

 The (orbital) angular momentum, on the other hand, is the difference of two number operators

 where the oscillators $a^A_n$ and $b^A_n$ are defined as in \eref{landaus}.
 If we then act with the evolution operator on our reference vacuum state, we generate a highly entangled state,

 where the $SU(2)$ spin $j$ basis states $|j,m\rangle$ for the oscillators $a^A_n$ and $b^A_n$ are defined as in \eref{basisvec}.
-The Hamiltonian $H$ generates radial dilatations $z\rightarrow\E^{\beta} z$, and any radially shifted vacuum state \eref{newvac} is then simply the geometric vacuum over the radially translated cricle.
+The Hamiltonian $H$ generates radial dilatations $z\rightarrow\E^{\beta} z$, and any radially shifted vacuum state \eref{newvac1} is then simply the geometric vacuum over the radially translated circle.
 In other words,

-This new and radially translated vacuum $|0,\mathcal{C}_{R'}\rangle$ lies orthogonal to any vector in the original Fock space over $|0,\mathcal{C}_R\rangle$.
+It is easy to check that the radially translated vacuum state $|0,\mathcal{C}_{R'}\rangle$ has vanishing overlap with any vector in the original Fock space over $|0,\mathcal{C}_R\rangle$.
+In fact, the Hamiltonian does not preserve the Fock space, but maps it into $\mathcal{F}[\mathcal{C}_{R'}]=\exp(-\I\beta H)\mathcal{F}[\mathcal{C}_R]$, which is the Fock space over the vacuum \eref{vacdef} for the radially translated loop $\mathcal{C}_{R'}$.
+For every different cross section $\mathcal{C}_R$ and $\mathcal{C}_{R'}$ of the boundary ($R\neq R'$), there is a different Fock vacuum.
+Each of these different Fock vacua represent different (and orthogonal) superselection sectors of the kinematical and non-separable Hilbert space $\mathcal{K}=\bigotimes_{n=0}^\infty\mathcal{H}_n$.
+The radial \emph{\q{time evolution}} does not preserve any such Fock space, and the evolution operator $\mathrm{exp}(-\I\beta H)$ should be understood, therefore, on the larger (but non-separable) kinematical Hilbert space $\mathcal{K}$.
 The situation is in complete analogy with what happens for the Unruh effect: the vacuum state for a uniformly accelerated observer can be obtained from the Minkowski vacuum through a Bogoliubov transformation mixing the original creation and annihilation operators.
 The resulting Fulling\,--\,Rindler boosted vacuum is a highly entangled state that has vanishing overlap with the original Minkowski vacuum \cite{FullingQFT}.

 The usual CFT correlators can be now obtained through a limit of infinite squeezing.
 The \emph{\q{in}} and \emph{\q{out}} vacua in the infinite (euclidean) future and past are given by totally squeezed states,